eliyaoo32/reactive-synthesis-bfss/README.md

 // the Dependents set is dependent on the set Dependencies
 ```

+### Metrics
+- [x] Can spot construct the automaton of the benchmark?
+If yes, how long it took?
+- [x] Did any dependent variable was found?
+If yes, which one.
+- [x] Which variables was checked?
+- [x] How long it took for each variable to check if it's dependent.
+- [x] Total duration of the process
+- [x] Was the process finished on time, or it had a timeout?
+In case of timeout, at what variable checking was stopped.

 ### Tool: Find Dependency
 The tool to find dependencies in a LTL formula is [find_dependencies](src/find_dependencies.cpp).
 The usage is:
 ```